 3-5 pages is acceptable

-Prepare several different file format versions of your resume.
-For example, both plain text (ASCII) format and Rich Text format documents are easily interpreted by most computers and support bold characters, underlining, italics and other formatting.
-Word document and Adobe PDF format resumes are also widely used and readily accessible by employers.
-Employers may request that resumes be submitted in a certain file format for e-mail purposes
+- Prepare several different file format versions of your resume.
+For example, a text version comes in handy when you need to paste your resume into text fields provided by job sites.
+Word document and Adobe PDF format resumes are most widely used and readily accessible by employers.
+Employers may request that resumes be submitted in a certain file format for e-mail purposes.

-• E-mail your resume to yourself or a friend, as a test, before e-mailing it to employers, to be sure the format transfers as desired.
+- As a test, before e-mailing it to employers, be sure the format transfers as desired.

 Many large companies use scanning technologies as a productivity aid in human resources.
 Resume images are entered into a system using an optical scanner, thereby building a database of applicant information.
 The employer then accesses candidates by searching this database for those with desired qualifications.
 You may choose to develop a separate version of your resume in scannable format.